brandonjblank/Smartboard-Simulation/README.md

 4) The ability to open an existing set of slides

 The reasoning behind this project was to create a design that would benefit and improve upon existing designs in an education and business environment.

+Included in this Github repository are our original project, and wire-frame mockups using Balsamiq.